This post may contain affiliate links. Please read our disclosure policy.

 1. Use Ripe Bananas: Use ripe bananas that are still firm for the best taste and texture.
 Ripe bananas bring a natural sweetness to the pudding, and their firmness helps them stay friendly in the layers.

-2. Pudding Consistency: Check if the pudding is thick enough and smooth before adding it to the layers.
+2. Thick and Smooth Pudding Consistency: Check if the pudding is thick enough and smooth before adding it to the layers.
 This step is essential to make sure the dessert holds together well.

 3. Layering Technique: Set up the layers smartly after making the perfect mix.
 Start with a layer of crushed vanilla wafers or cookies at the bottom to make a solid base.
 Alternate layers of pudding, sliced bananas, and cookies to ensure each bite has a good mix.